katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 ## Videos

-Together with execution logs and screenshots, videos are of great assistance to decide what went wrong during the runtime of automated tests.
-By watching the recorded videos to see how the automated test was executed, the testers can identify exactly where the test failed and hence, save substantial time and resources.
+You can also record and watch videos to see what went wrong with failed tests.

 > Notes
-> * Video recorder applies to Web UI testing only.
+> * You can only record videos for Web UI testing.
-> * For remote browsers, we recommend you use [Katalium Server](https://docs.katalon.com/katalium-server/docs/katalium-server-katalon-studio-remote-machine.html) to view captured sessions.

 Katalon Studio version **7.8 onwards** supports screen recording and browser-based recording.
-Screen recording allows you to see test runs in a local machine while browser-based recording enables you to see test runs in a distant machine.
+Screen recording allows you to see tests run in a local machine while browser-based recording enables you to see tests run in CLI mode.

-> Browser-based Video Recorder feature enables video recording of test execution when using KRE and Docker.

 ### Screen Recorder

-Screen Recorder captures and records what is happening on the computer screen during runtime for non-headless Browsers testing.
+Screen Recorder captures and records what is happening on the computer screen when running a test.
+The function can be used with Chrome, Firefox, Safari, Microsoft Edge, or IE.

-Screen Recorder is currently available for:

-* Test Suite execution (for recording parallel executions, please see [Browser-based Video Recorder](https://docs.katalon.com/katalon-studio/docs/screenshots-videos.html#browser-based-video-recorder)).
+Screen Recorder is currently available for single Test Suite execution only.
+To record parallel executions, please see [Browser-based Video Recorder](https://docs.katalon.com/katalon-studio/docs/screenshots-videos.html#browser-based-video-recorder).
-* Chrome, Firefox, Safari, Microsoft Edge, and IE.

-> [K-Lite Codec](https://www.codecguide.com/download_kl.htm) is recommended to play the recorded screen-based video.
+We recommend the [K-Lite Codec](https://www.codecguide.com/download_kl.htm) to play the recorded screen-based video.

 Follow guidelines below to record the screen: